-Byron Shire Respite Service Inc. has been servicing the Byron Shire region for 25 years
+Byron Shire Respite Service Inc. has been servicing the Byron Shire region for over 25 years

 and is supported by the Australian Government Department of Health.